Generalization of graph network inferences in higher-order graphical models: Methods

-As an approximate ground truth for our training algorithms, we run an MCMC algorithm, the No-U-Turn Sampler (NUTS) \cite{hoffman2014no}, using the Stan \cite{standev2021stancore,stansamplejl} software for a large number of steps.
+As an approximate ground truth for our training algorithms, we run an MCMC algorithm, the No-U-Turn Sampler (NUTS) \cite{hoffman2014no}, using the Stan \cite{standev2021stancore} software for a large number of steps.
 Our readout targets are summary statistics computed from those generated samples.
-For each random structure generated, we run 8 MCMC chains with 10000 warmup steps and 10000 sampling step each for a random set of parameter values and keep drawing new parameters until the potential scale reduction factor (PSRF) \cite{gelman1992inference} falls below $1.2$, indicating convergence has been reached for the MCMC chains.
-Here we choose the first four central moments as our targets since the Jensen-Shannon divergence between the empirical sample distribution and corresponding moment-matched maximum-entropy distribution does not decrease substantially when including more moments. \cref{fig:marginal} shows random examples of sampled univariate marginals, the corresponding singleton distributions obtained by ignoring all multivariate interactions, and their maximum entropy counterparts by matching the first four central moments.
+For each random structure generated, we run 8 MCMC chains with 10000 warmup steps and 10000 sampling steps each for a random set of parameter values, and keep drawing new parameters until the potential scale reduction factor (PSRF) \cite{gelman1992inference} falls below $1.2$, indicating convergence has been reached for the MCMC chains.
+We target the first four central moments, since the Jensen-Shannon divergence between the empirical sample distribution and corresponding moment-matched maximum-entropy distribution does not decrease substantially when including more moments. \Cref{fig:marginal} shows random examples of sampled univariate marginals, the corresponding singleton distributions obtained by ignoring all multivariate interactions, and their maximum entropy counterparts by matching the first four central moments.
 Observe that there are substantial differences between these marginals and their singleton potentials.
 These differences are caused by the influences of other nodes on the graph, and we would like our RF-GNNs to capture these network effects.